jbostoen/itop-jb-news/readme.md

 ## Cookbook

 PHP:
-* How to add your own news client
+* How to add your own news client.

 ## Credits

 Heavily based on work by Guillaume Lajarige ([@Molkobain](https://github.com/Molkobain)) and Combodo's iTop Hub Connector.

+## Team up?

+If you just fork this to create your own version: Why not team up on the generic base of this extension? 😁